PlusOneGeneration/speech/README.md

 3. Open left menu and select Api Manager -> Credentials
 4. Click "Create credentials" and select "Service account key"
 5. Select "Service account" or select "New service account"
-6. Fill "Service account name" and select role "Project" -> "Owner".
+6. Fill "Service account name" and select role "Project" -> "Owner"
 7. Select "Key type" -> "JSON"
-8. Click "Create" then file with credentials will download on your pc.
+8. Click "Create".
+It will start downloading file with credentials
-9. Open that file in text editor and copy all field to `config/default.js googleSpeech->credentials`
+9. Open this file in text editor and copy all field to `config/default.js googleSpeech->credentials`

 #### Step 4.
 Create Google OAuth credentials

 1. Open [https://console.cloud.google.com/](https://console.cloud.google.com/)
 2. Open left menu and select Api Manager -> Credentials
 4. Click "Create credentials" and select "OAuth client ID"
-5. If you receive message "To create an OAuth client ID, you must first set a product name on the consent screen" click "Configure consent screen"
+5. If you receive message `To create an OAuth client ID, you must first set a product name on the consent screen` click "Configure consent screen"
-6. Fill "Product name shown to users" it field is required and click "Save"
+6. Fill "Product name shown to users".
+This field is required.
+Then click "Save"
 7. Then select web application
-8. Fill name, in "Authorized JavaScript origins" type your site host and in "Authorized redirect URIs " type google callback, host + callback uri, like that `https://plus-speech.now.sh/api/auth/google/callback`
+8. Fill name.
+Fill "Authorized JavaScript origins" type your site host.
+Fill "Authorized redirect URIs " type google callback.
+Callback consist of `host` + `callback uri`, like that `https://plus-speech.now.sh/api/auth/google/callback`
 9. Click "Create"
 10. You will receive credential for OAuth.
-11. Open file `config/default.js` oAuth -> google and fill `clientId` `secret` from step 10.
-You need to check `callback` without host,  with callback from step 8.
+11. Open file `config/default.js`.
+Fill `oAuth -> google` with `clientId` `secret` from step 10.
+12. You need to check `callback` field.
+It must be like callback from step 8 but without host.
+Example `api/auth/google/callback`

 #### Step 5.
 Create Facebook OAuth credentials
 1. Open [https://developers.facebook.com/](https://developers.facebook.com/)
 2. My Apps -> Add a New App
 3. Fill application name and contact email and click Create App Id
 4. You should see "Product setup" and select "Facebook Login" and click "Get started"
-5. Click in left menu "Facebook Login"
+5. Click "Facebook Login" in left menu
 6. Check options:
  - Client OAuth Login - yes
  - Web OAuth Login - yes
  - Embedded Browser OAuth Login - no
  - Force Web OAuth Reauthentication - no
-7. Fill "Valid OAuth redirect URIs", looks like {you host}/api/auth/facebook/callback press enter and click "Save changes".
-You can use several callback on one application.
+7. Fill "Valid OAuth redirect URIs", like `host` + `/api/auth/facebook/callback` press enter and click "Save changes".
+Note: You can use several callback on one application.
-8. Click in left menu "Settings"
+8. Click "Settings" in left menu
 9. Fill "Site Url" like `https://plus-speech.now.sh` click "Save changes".
-You can use several sites, every site separate by space.
+Note: You can use several sites.
+Each site separated by space.
 Example `https://plus-speech.now.sh/ http://localhost:3000`
-10. Open file `config/default.js` oAuth -> facebook and fill `clientId` equal `App ID`, `secret` equal `App Secret`, `App ID, App Secret` from "Settings" page.
-You need to check `callback` without host,  with callback from step 7.
+10. Open file `config/default.js`.
+Fill `oAuth -> facebook` with `clientId: App ID` , `secret: App Secret`, `App ID, App Secret` from "Settings" page.
+11. You need to check `callback` field.
+It must be like callback from step 8 but without host.
+Example `api/auth/facebook/callback`

 #### Step 6.
 You application configured.
 Go section "Start application"

 You can have different configuration for production and development mode.
-For this you need in file `config/prod.js` paste field with another configuration, you can paste only another field.
+For this you need to set field with another configuration in file `config/prod.js`.
+You can paste only required fields.

 ***(!)*** File structure `config/prod.js` should be like `config/default.js`
 When you start application with `NODE_ENV=prod` application take configuration from `config/prod.js`.